Table of Contents

 Born in 1861, Madan Mohan Malaviya believed strongly in education as a means for personal empowerment and national development.
 His most notable achievement was the founding of Banaras Hindu University (BHU), the largest residential university in Asia.
 Malaviya’s impact extended throughout India’s national consciousness.

-- “If you believe in the inner purity of the human soul, neither you nor your religion can be tainted by contact or association with anyone.”
+“If you trust in the inner purity of the human soul, neither you nor your faith can be corrupted by contact or association with others.”

-- “Fearlessness is the path to freedom.
-Be brave and fight for justice.”
+“Fearlessness is the way to freedom.
+Be courageous and stand up for justice.”

 5. Rabindranath Tagore